 - $30 application fee

 - TOEFL or IELTS scores

 |Communication MA||*Fall Priority||Fall||Spring||Summer|

 |Domestic Applicants||Jan 15||Jun 1||Nov 1|

 |*Applicants who plan to enroll full time in a degree program and who wish to be considered for university fellowships or assistantships should apply by the Fall Priority date.|

 For more information on the curriculum, visit the catalog here.

 Global Communication Programs

-The Ilmenau University of Technology Institute of Media and Communication Science (IfMK) include the following departments: empirical media research and political communication, media psychology and media design, media management, media studies, public relations and communication of technology, virtual worlds and digital games and communication studies.
+The Ilmenau University of Technology Institute of Media and Communication Science (IfMK) includes the following departments: empirical media research and political communication, media psychology and media design, media management, media studies, public relations and communication of technology, virtual worlds and digital games and communication studies.
 In addition IfMK is home to the International Research Group on Crisis Communication.
 NSC’s proposed student exchange agreement with TU Ilmenau is focused on graduate student study and collaborative research opportunities for faculty.
 NSC’s graduate students have the opportunity to experience a wide range of graduate seminars and supervised research opportunities (in English) at Ilmenau.